Hugh Kenny, Multimedia Communications Specialist

-Virginia Piedmont, VA.
-(Dec.
-6, 2021) – The Piedmont Environmental Council is pleased to announce the winners of its 2021 Annual Photo Contest, in which professional and amateur photographers alike submit their best images of the beautiful Virginia Piedmont, from within Albemarle, Clarke, Culpeper, Fauquier, Greene, Loudoun, Madison, Orange, and Rappahannock counties and the City of Charlottesville.
+VIRGINIA PIEDMONT, VA (Nov.
+22, 2022) – The Piedmont Environmental Council is pleased to announce its 2022 annual photo contest winners.
+Each year, professional and amateur photographers alike submit their best Virginia Piedmont images from Albemarle, Clarke, Culpeper, Fauquier, Greene, Loudoun, Madison, Orange, and Rappahannock counties and the City of Charlottesville.

-“Part of our work at PEC is connecting people to the landscapes, communities and heritage of Virginia’s Piedmont.
-The incredible, high-quality images that local photographers submit into this contest tell important stories and help people experience this wonderful place in new and exciting ways,” said Hugh Kenny, PEC Multimedia Communications Specialist and contest coordinator.
+“At PEC, we work to connect people to the landscapes, communities and heritage of Virginia’s Piedmont.
+The beautiful images that local photographers submit to this contest help us tell important stories and allow people to experience this wonderful place in new and exciting ways,” said Hugh Kenny, PEC’s multimedia communications specialist and the contest coordinator.